-In the first class, students should be warned about regularly attending classes.
-Their personal information should be handled with great discretion and their privacy should be protected.
+Student personal information should be handled with great discretion and their privacy should be protected.
 However, collect your students' contact telephone numbers and email addresses, or better still, ask your students to e-mail you, perhaps with a question about the course or about yourself.
 Once they have e-mailed you, it's easy to set up a class e-mail list to remind students of deadlines or even to post material to them.
-As well, this will make it easy to warn students who begin to show a pattern of lates and absences.
+And there are two even more effective methods to keep in touch with students now, LINE, through which can you text message individuals as well as whole classes, and course power, the university-wide system of notifying students through the portal as well as uploading your class materials so that students can access them easily outside of class time.
+English manuals on the use of course power are available on the AGU portal.
+Using any of these means will make it easy for you to contact students who begin to show a pattern of lates and absences.

-With the following policy, teachers calculate final grades before taking absences into account.
+With the following policy, teachers calculate final grades before taking absences and lates into account.
 If a student's final grade comes out to "85" but the student had 3 absences, her grade would be reduced to "79."
 If that same student who missed 3 classes had a score of "73," the grade would not be affected by the absences at all.